Cuisine of Minnesota: Barbecue

-Side dishes served with Minnesotan barbecue include traditional coleslaw, fries, and baked macaroni and cheese, but other accompaniments idiosyncratic to the state include lefse, pickles, ranch, and broccoli salad.
+Side dishes served with Minnesotan barbecue include traditional coleslaw, French fries, and baked macaroni and cheese, but other accompaniments idiosyncratic to the state include lefse, pickles, Ranch dressing, and broccoli salad.

 Minnesota-style barbecue was started by OMC Smokehouse in Duluth, Erik the Red and Minnesota BBQ co. in the Twin Cities, and Neighbor's BBQ in Biwabik.

-Minnesota also has Hmong-style barbecue particularly in the Hmongtown marketplace, this style uses hmong sausage, pork, chicken, along with sticky rice and spicy dipping sauces.
+Minnesota also has Hmong-style barbecue particularly in the Hmongtown Marketplace; this style uses Hmong sausage, pork, and chicken, along with sticky rice and spicy dipping sauces.

 Ingredients

 In northern Minnesota, along the North Shore of Lake Superior, commercial fishing has been practiced for generations.
 Settlers were used to the cold, rugged work as many of these immigrants came directly from the coastal fishing villages of Norway.
 Ciscoes (also known as lake herring), lake trout, lake whitefish, and rainbow smelt are still commercially fished today.
 Smoked or sugar-cured trout is prepared from local fish in areas along the North Shore like Duluth.
 Barbecue in Duluth typically consists of smoked lake fish, such as salmon.
 Grains such as corn, wild rice, and wheat are used.
-Canned fruits and vegetables are used in hotdishes and dessert salads.
+Canned fruits and vegetables are commonly used in several dishes as a result of the cold climate demanding the use of canning as a preservation method.
 Minnesotan cuisine is notable for the common use of wild and foraged foods, including wild rice, blueberry, raspberry, blackberry, chokecherry, morels, hazelnuts, and pecan truffles.

 Minnesotan cuisine is notable for its use of kohlrabi and rutabaga.
 Minnesotan food is also rarely seasoned with hot peppers, instead spices, mustard, and horseradish are used.